 Yes, we can provide conversion instructions, however, a couple of wires may need to be moved and reconnected.

 No, that will rip the hose.
-You will need to pull vacuum from the drum first, discount the hose, and then rotate.
+You will need to pull vacuum from the drum first, disconnect the hose, and then rotate.

 Make sure to loosen the knobs before opening the release valve.